pingidentity/pingidentity-devops-getting-started/11-docker-compose/11-siem-stack/README.md

 PING_IDENTITY_DEVOPS_KEY={YOUR DEVOPS KEY HERE}    <====== NOTICE THIS
 ```
 - Start the stack with `docker-compose up -d`
+- (Optional) Add your Slack Webhook to the stack by using './config_slack_alerts'
 - Monitor the stack with `docker-compose logs --follow`

 ------------